Barry Barish: Research

 In the 1980s, he directed MACRO, an experiment in a cave in Gran Sasso, Italy, that searched for exotic particles called magnetic monopoles and also studied penetrating cosmic rays, including neutrino measurements that provided important confirmatory evidence that neutrinos have mass and oscillate.

 In 1991, Barish was named the Maxine and Ronald Linde Professor of Physics at Caltech.

 In the early 1990s, he spearheaded GEM (Gammas, Electrons, Muons), an experiment that would have run at the Superconducting Super Collider which was approved after the former project L* led by Samuel Ting (and Barish as chairman of collaboration board) was rejected by SSC director Roy Schwitters.
 Barish was GEM spokesperson.

 Barish became the principal investigator of the Laser Interferometer Gravitational-wave Observatory (LIGO) in 1994 and director in 1997.
 He led the effort through the approval of funding by the NSF National Science Board in 1994, the construction and commissioning of the LIGO interferometers in Livingston, LA and Hanford, WA in 1997.
 He created the LIGO Scientific Collaboration, which now numbers more than 1000 collaborators worldwide to carry out the science.

 The initial LIGO detectors reached design sensitivity and set many limits on astrophysical sources.
 The Advanced LIGO proposal was developed while Barish was director, and he has continued to play a leading role in LIGO and Advanced LIGO.
 The first detection of the merger of two 30 solar mass black holes was made on September 14, 2015.
 This represented the first direct detection of gravitational waves since they were predicted by Einstein in 1916 and the first ever observation of the merger of a pair of black holes.
 Barish delivered the first presentation on this discovery to a scientific audience at CERN on February 11, 2016, simultaneously with the public announcement.

 From 2001 to 2002, Barish served as co-chair of the High Energy Physics Advisory Panel subpanel that developed a long-range plan for U.S. high energy physics.
 He has chaired the Commission of Particles and Fields and the U.S. Liaison committee to the International Union of Pure and Applied Physics (IUPAP).
 In 2002, he chaired the NRC Board of Physics and Astronomy Neutrino Facilities Assessment Committee Report, "Neutrinos and Beyond".

 From 2005 to 2013, Barish was director of the Global Design Effort for the International Linear Collider (ILC).
-The ILC is the highest priority future project for particle physics worldwide, as it promises to complement the Large Hadron Collider at CERN in exploring the TeV energy scale.
-This ambitious effort is being uniquely coordinated worldwide, representing a major step in international collaborations going from conception to design to implementation for large scale projects in physics.
+The ILC is a proposed particle accelerator intended to complement the Large Hadron Collider at CERN by enabling precision studies at the TeV energy scale.
+The project has involved international coordination among research institutions to develop a common technical design framework for a large-scale particle physics facility.